suinleelab/AIControl.jl/README.md

 ## How to use AIControl (step by step)

 **Step 1: Map your FASTQ file from ChIP-seq to the `hg38` assembly from the UCSC database.**
 We have validated our pipeline with `bowtie2`.
 You can download the genome assembly data from [the UCSC repository](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
 In case you need the exact reference database that we used for bowtie2, they are available through our [Google Drive](https://drive.google.com/open?id=1Xh6Fjah1LoRMmbaJA7_FzxYcbqmpNUPZ) as a zip file named `bowtie2ref.zip`.
 *Example command:*
 `bowtie2 -x bowtie2ref/hg38 -q -p 10 -U example.fastq -S example.sam`

+Unlike other peak callers, the core idea of AIControl is to leverage all available control datasets.
+This requires all data (your target and public control datasets) to be mapped to the exact same reference genome.
+Our control datasets are currently mapped to the hg38 assembly from [the UCSC repository]. **So please make sure that your data is also mapped to the same assembly**.
+Otherwise, our pipeline will report an error.

 **Step 2: Convert the resulting sam file into a bam format.**
 *Example command:*